Efficient Error-tolerant Search on Knowledge Graphs: Experimental Evaluation

-In this set of experiments, we examine the linear relationship between our estimated cost and the actual number of operations using Pearson correlation.
-The larger absolute value of the coefficient, the stronger the relationship between the actual cost and the estimated cost.
-If the absolute value of coefficient is large, with simple linear regression, we can predict the actual cost from our estimated cost.
-Figure ~\ref{fig:exact-cost} shows that for small queries (with up to $3$ edges), the correlation coefficient is over $0.7$ and $0.6$ for WCED and EXED respectively.
-However, the correlation coefficient drop sharply as the number of edges increases.
-These results are expected because the exact cost model is based on the assumption that the labels are evenly distributed and that they are independent.
+\para{Cost model evaluation} In this set of experiments, we examine the linear relationship between our estimated cost and the actual number of operations using Pearson correlation.
+The larger the absolute value of the coefficient, the stronger the relationship between the actual cost and the estimated cost.
+For relatively large values of the correlation coefficient, one can predict with a good accuracy the actual cost from our estimated cost, using a simple linear regression.
+Figure~\ref{fig:exact-cost} shows that for small queries (with up to $3$ edges), the correlation coefficient is over $0.7$ and $0.6$ for WCED and EXED respectively.
+However, the correlation coefficient drops sharply as the number of edges increases.
+These results are expected because the cost model is based on the assumption that the labels are evenly distributed and that they are independent.